pydrofoil/pydrofoil/docs/developing_pydrofoil.md

 - Build the emulator

 This is done via `make pydrofoil-riscv`.
-At the moment the Makefile and the build scripts only supports x86-64 Linux and WSL, but it should be possible to get this to work on any platform [supported by PyPy](https://www.pypy.org/features.html).
+At the moment the Makefile and the build scripts officially support x86-64 Linux.
+But we have gotten reports that it also works on Mac OS, on Windows using WSL, and AArch64 Linux.
+It should be possible to get this to work on any platform [supported by PyPy](https://www.pypy.org/features.html).